kk-crypto/upgrade-data-collector/README.md

 # This Flask project is to enable REST call to create a JSON file

-# This Flask project is to enable REST call to create a JSON file

 ## Should have Python 3.X

 ### Install flask using below command